placeholder

 Breast compressions can be useful if your baby is latched well but is sleepy or taking a long time to feed.
 You can use your hands to help your baby get more milk.

 If your baby is not feeding often and effectively, reach out for help for breastfeeding.
-Keep up your milk supply by expressing your milk.
+Keep up your milk supply by expressing your milk (see 'expressing milk' tab for more information).

 Breastfeeding positions